reflex-dev/reflex-web/docs/state/overview.md

         rx.unordered_list(
             rx.list_item("Any variable in your app that can change over time."), rx.list_item(
-                "Defined as a field in the ", rx.code("State"), " class" ),
+                "Defined as a field in a ", rx.code("State"), " class" ),
             rx.list_item("Can only be modified by event handlers."), ),